abaire/pbkitplusplus/README.md

 By default, this project will compile with optimizations enabled even if the `CMAKE_BUILD_TYPE` is set to debug.
 This is done to allow host code to be debugged while minimizing the negative performance impact on this library.
-This library may be forced to build without optimization by setting the "NO_OPT" CMake option to "ON".
+This library may be forced to build without optimization by setting the "PBKPP_NO_OPT" CMake option to "ON".

 ### Building with CLion